Content

 If you’re interested in fuller, thicker hair, chances are, you’ve come across Hers and Nutrafol as potential solutions.
 Whether you did the research yourself or social media did it for you (thanks, algorithm), you may be wondering what the deal is with Hers versus Nutrafol.

 Hers Hair combines the power of science and nature, offering personalized solutions for women at every stage of life.
-Hers is more than just a hair supplement.
-In addition to vitamins for hair health, treatments feature doctor-trusted ingredients, like minoxidil, which has been clinically proven to regrow hair in three to six months.
+On the Hers platform, you'll find more than just hair supplements.
+In addition to vitamins for hair health, treatments feature FDA-approved, prescription ingredients, like minoxidil.

 Nutrafol focuses on vitamins and nutritional supplements that help promote healthy hair.
 If you’ve tried hair vitamins before and been disappointed with the results, you might prefer the expanded offerings at Hers.